ifat-github/hello-world/README.md

 This is a project using:
-java HTTP Servlets, JSP, javascript, HTML, css.
+java HTTP Servlets, JSP, javascript, HTML, css, mySQL, JDBC.

 The project's goals is to enable companies register their products.